EduPonz/easynmea/README.md

 ## To-Do

-- Add robustness to `SerialInterface`
+- Add robustness to `SerialInterface`.
 - Process other **NMEA 0183** sentences.
 See [gnss_l86_output.txt](gnss_l86_output.txt) for an example of the messages coming from the module.
 - Send commands to GNSS modules using [**PMTK**](https://www.quectel.com/UploadImage/Downlad/Quectel_GNSS_SDK_Commands_Manual_V1.2.pdf) protocol.